 - About 90% of the natural gas that is sent into the pipeline reaches the consumer, as opposed to only 30% of electricity.

-- Not only is natural gas produced by American companies, it provides nearly 3 million jobs in the U.S., according to Alagasco.
+- Not only is natural gas produced by American companies, but it also provides nearly 3 million jobs in the U.S., according to Alagasco.

 - When you choose natural gas appliances, you’re helping to minimize your impact on the environment by reducing carbon emissions.